 There’s Some Sweet Rides Upstairs

 Fans of historic cars need to see the three sweet rides permanently parked inside the main exhibit.
 One of Elvis Presley’s iconic custom Cadillacs represents his grandiose lifestyle.
 Across from it sits Webb Pierce’s flashy 1962 Pontiac Bonneville that Nudie Cohn bedazzled with silver dollars and equipped with pistol door handles.
 Finally, fans of the Smokey and the Bandit series get to see the second film’s Firebird up close and personal.

 The American Currents exhibit (on display until Feb.
 11, 2018) covers the music of country and Americana artists and songwriters shaping today’s sound.
 The likes of Margo Price and Jason Isbell contributed artifacts, which get equal billing with objects from Maren Morris and Florida Georgia Line.
 Those artists and their peers share the spotlight with the current generation’s heroes (John Prine) and songwriters (Lori McKenna, Shane McAnally).

 The Country Music Hall of Fame Rotunda

-The rotunda, with Hall of Famer’s plaques arranged like musical notes, stands among the most surreal fan experiences in town.
+The rotunda, with Hall of Famer’s plaques arranged like musical notes and a sign that reads “Will The Circle Be Unbroken”, stands among the most surreal fan experiences in town.

 There was a sobering downside to visiting the museum on the heels of two legends’ deaths.
 The plaques for Glen Campbell and Don Williams still didn’t list their dates of passing.
 On the flip side, both men’s spot in the rotunda guarantees that their memories live on for posterity.